A guided residual search for nonlinear state-space identification: Experimental Results

 \subsubsection{Test data performance}

 The best-performing model from scenario~\ref{scenario:S1} is evaluated on the test data, as illustrated in Fig.~\ref{fig:silverbox_test}.
 The resulting model accurately reproduces the system dynamics for both excitation signals and clearly outperforms the \ac{bla}.
-For the arrowhead signal, most of the error arises from extrapolation beyond the training domain, which is expected given the black-box nature of neural networks and their limited extrapolation capability.
+For the arrowhead signal, most of the error arises from extrapolation beyond the training domain (black dashed line), which is expected given the black-box nature of neural networks and their limited extrapolation capability.

-Table~\ref{tab:silverbox_results_grs} summarizes the \ac{rmse} test values of the models obtained from~\ref{scenario:S1}, alongside benchmark results from state-of-the-art black-box approaches: the SUBNET deep encoder~\cite{beintema2021nonlinear} and the \acs{pnlss} method~\cite{paduart2010identification}.
+Table~\ref{tab:silverbox_results_grs} summarizes the \ac{rmse} test values of the models obtained from~\ref{scenario:S1}, alongside benchmark results from state-of-the-art black-box approaches: SUBNET~\cite{beintema2021nonlinear} and the \acs{pnlss} method~\cite{paduart2010identification}.
 The proposed method performs competitively, with SUBNET exhibiting similar extrapolation errors on the arrowhead signal.
 In contrast, \ac{pnlss} achieves superior extrapolation due to its degree-three polynomial basis, consistent with the cubic system nonlinearity.
+In terms of computation, SUBNET reports a training time exceeding one day, while the proposed method requires only \SI{20}{\minute}; \acs{pnlss} does not report training times.